WHO-backed COVAX donates first AstraZeneca vaccines to Nicaragua

 British health minister Matt Hancock said on Tuesday the AstraZeneca vaccine remained safe.

-Reporting by Ismael Lopez; Writing by Anthony Esposito; Editing by David Alire Garcia and Mark Heinrich
+Reporting by Ismael Lopez; Writing by Anthony Esposito; Editing by David Alire Garcia, Mark Heinrich and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.